theolivenbaum/resin/README.md

 		"aliases": "cosmos The Universe existence space outerspace" }

+_Documents like these can be downloaded [here](https://dumps.wikimedia.org/wikidatawiki/entities/).
+They look very much like entries in a labeled training data set and chould be used to teach a machine a thing or to about our world._

 ### Batch many of those together and store them on disk (compression is optional).

 	var docs = GetWikipedia();